FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Create, read, update, patch, delete
 -----------------------------------

-These five operations to manage the contents of the Vonk FHIR Server, commonly referenced by the acronym CRUD, are implemented as per the specification.
+These five operations to manage the contents of the Firely Server FHIR Server, commonly referenced by the acronym CRUD, are implemented as per the specification.
 Patch is implemented as `FHIR Patch <http://hl7.org/fhir/fhirpatch.html>`_, as this is the most versatile one.
 This includes version-read and the conditional variations.
 Only a few limitations apply.

-Vonk enables create-on-update: If you request an update and no resource exists for the given id, the provided resource will be created under the provided id.
+Firely Server enables create-on-update: If you request an update and no resource exists for the given id, the provided resource will be created under the provided id.

-Vonk can reject a resource based on :ref:`feature_prevalidation`.
+Firely Server can reject a resource based on :ref:`feature_prevalidation`.

 .. _restful_crud_configuration: